alx2009/K197Control/README.md

 - The gemini frame sits on top of gemini and is responsible for sending packing/unpacking a byte sequences into a frame and sending/receiving it using the lower layer
 - The K197 control protocol encodes commands (to the K197) or measurement results (from the K197) as byte sequences that are sent or received using the gemini frame protocol

+The above model is useful to understand the protocol and the library, but the original designers of the protocol might have had a completely different model in mind.

 The K197 voltmener was designed at the time where hardware support for serial communication was rarely integrated in generic I/O peripherals.
 Rather than using a dedicated IC (e.g. a UUART), they designed a full duplex protocol which can be efficiently bit banged and is very tolerant of any delay from either side.
 In addition to the input and output I/O pins, the only other HW resource required is an edge sensitive interrupt.

 In fact, the two laower layers (gemini and gemini frame) could be useful even with modern micros when running out of serial ports.

-The gemini protocols in a nutshell
+The gemini protocol in a nutshell
 ---------------------------------------------------

 In the following, let's be general and call the two peers Bob and Alice.
 Bob and Alice will keep their output pins LOW, while monitoring for a positive edge on their input pins.
 When Bob wants to send a bit to Alice, it will first set the outup pin high, then it will set the output pin according to the bit value and wait for an acknowledgement from Alice (up to a maximum time, then it will time-out).